ppikula/mongooseim-docker/README.md

 drwxr-xr-x  16 pawel.pikula  staff  544 May 25 16:05 Mnesia.mongooseim@mim2
 ```

-In the result, it is possible to use one volume for all instances but in case of
+As a result it is possible to use one volume for all instances, but in case of
-log directory, the log files are saved directly in that directory:
+the log directory the log files are saved directly in that directory:

 ```
 ls -la log